 Hydrophone program – Classroom-based activities introduce students to whales, their communication and their acoustic environment.
 At the end of the year they enjoy a boat trip to the Great Bear Sea Hydrophone Network hydrophone sites, often meeting whales on the way!

-High School program – High school students get directly involved in regional conservation work, e.g. scouting for new hydrophone sites, setting up cameras and servicing hydrophone stations.
+High School program – High school students get directly involved in regional conservation work, e.g. scouting for new hydrophone sites and servicing hydrophone stations.